lovejoy521/git_remote/README.md

 # README
-Hello
-It is a README file!
+It is a ruby project.For my learning Ruby,and to be Ruby No.1!
-Thanks again!
-Dangerous!
-Over!